Feyerabend/bb/workbook/ch02/neumann/README.md

 Before EDVAC we had ENIAC.
 ENIAC (Electronic Numerical Integrator and Computer) was not a von Neumann machine but rather a precursor.
 It was one of the first general-purpose digital computers and laid important groundwork for future computing concepts.
-However, ENIAC did not embody the defining characteristics of the Von Neumann architecture:
+However, ENIAC did not embody the defining characteristics of the von Neumann architecture:

 1. Stored program: In a von Neumann machine, instructions and data are stored in the same memory.
    ENIAC, on the other hand, did not have a stored-program design.
 Instead, it had to be physically